smartdevicelink/sdl_app_library_guides/docs/Getting Started/Installation/index.md

 ## Node.js Setup
 This build allows you to create apps that run through a server on your computer.
 You will need to have installed [Node.js](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/about-npm/) are before beginning work on this app.

-In a new directory, save your `SDL.min.js` build there, and then create a new file in the same directory named `index.js`.
+In a new directory, save your `SDL.min.js` file, then create a new file in the same directory named `index.js`.
 Make the contents of that file the following:

 ```js
 const SDL = require('./SDL.min.js');